jhardyy/WebsiteCoursework/README.md

 	* I first coded my CSS and webpage to be desktop first instead of mobile first.
 This was a major problem as it meant i had to rewrite the majority of my CSS.
 This took a while but i managed to get everything working mobile first.

+4.
+	* When i added comments into my code gitpages started throwing up errors in the console log saying that variables had already been defined.
+I had three variables named the same. however, they were all located within three separate javascripts.
+I changed all three of them to different names just in case this was somehow causing an issue.
+This did get rid of the errors however the core functionality of my website no longer works in gitpages.
+If I load up my website using visual studio i get no errors and everything works perfectly fine.

 ## Initial Designs and designing the website
 The reason I have designed the website in this way is due to the fact I believe it provides simple and yet effective navigation.
 Another reason I chose this design is because a single page application has faster loading times than regular multi page websites.